Tochemey/goakt/README.md

     fashion) and `Tell`, `RemoteTell`(fire-and-forget fashion) methods
   - stop (child) actors via their process id [`PID`](./actors/pid.go)
   - watch/unwatch (child) actors via their process id [`PID`](./actors/pid.go) `Watch` and `UnWatch` methods
   - supervise the failure behavior of (child) actors.
 The supervisory strategy to adopt is set during its creation.
-Go-Akt only supports the _one-for-one strategy_ meaning that each child actor is treated separately.
+    In Go-Akt that each child actor is treated separately.
+There is no concept of one-for-one and one-for-all strategies.
     The following directives are supported:
       - [`Restart`](./actors/types.go): to restart the child actor
       - [`Stop`](./actors/types.go): to stop the child actor which is the default one
   - remotely lookup for an actor on another node via their process id [`PID`](./actors/pid.go) `RemoteLookup`.